Only logged in customers who have purchased this product may leave a review.

 Our hand-picked routes each show off a different face of Donegal landscape and culture, with many running through Gaelteacht (Irish-speaking) areas.
 In the Gaelteacht you can pick up a ‘cupla focal’ (a few words) of Irish easily in local shops and pubs on your journey.

 You can put together your own tour to suit your schedule and energy levels on any given day.
-We offer guided and self-guided options on 6 iconic hiking and cycling routes, and provide all equipment, advice and maps if you decide to go self-guided.
+We offer 6 iconic hiking and cycling routes, and provide all equipment, a knowledgeable guide, advice and maps..

 Simply choose a tour package that suits you from the options when booking.
-For guided hikes and cycles we will meet you at a location you wish to start at- just add a note to your booking where you want to start and end.
+For each hike or cycle route we will meet you at a location you wish to start at- just add a note to your booking where you want to start and end.

 We recommend the best local accommodation on the routes for your overnights in the area which you can advance book (see links below).